TrevorBushnell/TrevorBushnell/README.md

 ### Hi there 👋

-I'm a student of data science and statistics.
-I use Python, R, and Julia to do my data science and computational mathematics tasks.
+I'm a recent graduate with a focus on data science and statistics.
+While I currently work as a software developer primarily working in Rust and Python, I also dabble in R and Julia for my side data projects.

 #### New To Me?
 Start Here:
 * [My Honors Thesis - Singable AI Bach:](https://github.com/TrevorBushnell/Singing-AI-Bach) the codebase for my honors thesis, including my final paper, research articles, code that I wrote, and more.